-The Ministry of Justice and Public Order forwards requests for service to the Chief Registrar of the Supreme Court of Cyprus, who in turn passes them on the Registrar of the competent District Court (where the addressee is located) to be served according to the procedure prescribed by domestic law, by the Court’s bailiffs
+The Ministry of Justice and Public Order forwards requests for service to the Chief Registrar of the Supreme Court of Cyprus, who in turn passes them on to the Registrar of the competent District Court (where the addressee is located) to be served according to the procedure prescribed by domestic law, by the Court’s bailiffs.

 In cases where formal service is to be effected, the addressee who does not understand the language in which the document is written may refuse to accept it.
-In such a situation the Cyprus Central Authority will request that the document be translated or accompanied by a translation into the official language of Cyprus by the arrangement and at the expense of the requesting party.
+In such a situation, the Cyprus Central Authority will request that the document be translated or accompanied by a translation into the official language of Cyprus by the arrangement and at the expense of the requesting party.

 The Hague Service Convention established a more simplified means for parties to effect service in other contracting states.
 Under the convention, each contracting state is required to designate a central authority to accept incoming requests for service.
 A judicial officer who is competent to serve process in the state of origin is permitted to send a request for service directly to the central authority of the state where service is to be made.
 Upon receiving the request, the central authority in the receiving state arranges for service in a manner permitted within the receiving state, typically through a local court.
 Once service is effected, the central authority sends a certificate of service to the judicial officer who made the request.